GracesGames/InteractiveTileMap/docs/documentation.md

 Choose PaperFlipbookActor for flipbooks that might move or change in size.
 This is more expensive and requires more manual bookkeeping.
 Settings marked with * indicate that they only affect Flipbooks spawned as a PaperFlipbookActor, not a PaperFlipbookComponent.

-- _Replacment Flipbook_: select the flipbook you want to replace the tile with from the flipbook drop down.
+- _Replacement Flipbook_: select the flipbook you want to replace the tile with from the flipbook drop down.

 - _Offset_: set an offset for the flipbook location, or leave at (0,0,0) if the tile location should be used.